 External Research

+The Department of Assessment & Feedback reviews and approves all requests for research conducted in Georgetown ISD.
 Research requests typically fall into one of three categories, Action Research, External Research, and Letters of Support.
 More information on these kinds of research is found on our forms page.

 All researchers and evaluators, including graduate students and Georgetown ISD employees, must submit a completed application and follow all required procedures and timelines.
 Please note that no research activities can begin until approved.